andy-richardson/token-auth-service/README.md

 ### Intended usage

 This service is intended to be accessed by the API to authenticate RESTless API requests.
 It is advised that you run this inside a docker container (or similar) to control access. **Do not run this API publicly**.

+To effectively use this microservice, ensure your API does the following:

+ * Call 'verify token' before allowing privileged API functionality
+ * Check token expiry and 'PATCH' token if expiry date is nearing
+ * Invalidate token when user logs out

 ### User and session tracking

 Users and sessions are stored in a Neo4j database.
 As of present, expired sessions are not automatically deleted from the database.
 Sessions have been abstracted from the API for simplicity.
 Tokens are seen as being either _valid_, _invalid_, _blacklisted_ or
 _expired_.

-### Effective use

-To effectively use this microservice, ensure your API does the following:

- * Validate token before allowing privileged API functionality
- * Check token expiry and 'PATCH' token if expiry date is nearing
- * Invalidate token when user logs out

 # API FUNCTIONS